cerensavasan/BioVis-Lab2/README.md

 ## Currently Supported Interactions
 ### The user can pause the grid.
    This interaction is mostly allows for examining the grid closely without it changing.
-It helps the user undestand where each cluster is and they can also learn to anticipate certain clusters to stabilize and others to grow out of control.
+It helps the user understand where each cluster is and they can also learn to anticipate certain clusters to stabilize and others to grow out of control.

 ### The user can create a cell by clicking on an empty space on the grid.